-Three former colleagues at a new restaurant each month or two, chatting over the world of Bordeaux fine wine over a bottle of non-Bordeaux.
+Three former colleagues at a new restaurant each month or two, chatting about the world of Bordeaux fine wine over a bottle of non-Bordeaux.
 Such is the nature of what’s becoming a regular kind of dinner club, meetings of which I look forward to with enthusiasm every time.
 Our June pick was Cent33, a gastronomic restaurant in Chartrons, a stone’s throw from Jardin Publique.
 The menu is a creative expression of self by Chef/Owner Fabien Beaufour, who runs the place with the help of his wife Emilie.
 The place itself is beautifully designed, with raw and refurbished wood, steal and terracotta creating a relaxed, warm atmosphere.
 The kitchen is partially open and home to a Japanese charcoal barbecue called a robotayaki, responsible for some of the more serious items on their menu.
 Rather than the “appetizer – main dish – dessert” format, the Cent33 experience is based on sharing an array of small dishes served family-style and in no particular order.
 To make sampling these dishes even simpler, traditional silverware is replaced with a Georgette, which is the fancy French name for a spork.
 When it’s made of silver and designed with care, this little tool is actually quite practical, especially when it comes to saucy dishes, of which you don’t want to miss a drop.

 To match their very dynamic and exciting menu, Cent33 offers quite a diverse wine list, including all kinds of interesting non-Bordeaux (Valencay, Cotes du Lot, Cote de Thongue) by the glass.
 Many of them are IGP, many of them are biodynamic.
 Some of them are old-vintage big boys like the 90-something Pontet Canet we saw being decanted for some lucky girl on date-night, yonder.
 We kept it real with a bottle of Domaine Jaulin-Plaisantin “Les Hauts & Les Bas,” a nervy, perfect Chinon that offered black fruit, tobbaco, sage and hints of mud, along with those lively green notes typical of Cabernet Franc.
 Needless to say, we were off to a good start.